iov-one/docs/docs/weave/design/04-queries.md

 ---
 id: queries
 title: Queries
 sidebar_label: Queries
 ---

 Once transactions are executed on the blockchain, we would like to be able to query the new state of the system.
-The ABCI interface and tendermint rpc expose a standard query functionality for key-value pairs.
+The ABCI interface and Tendermint rpc expose a standard query functionality for key-value pairs.
 Weave provides more advanced queries, such as over ranges of data, prefix searches, and queries on secondary indexes.
 To do so, we also need to provide a specification for the query request and response format that goes beyond raw bytes.

 ## ABCI Format